Taghi-Guliyev/ICT-ML-Trading-Strategy/README.md

 * **Data:** Replace `nq21-24.csv` and `nq25.csv` in the `Data/` folder with your own OHLC data.
 Ensure it follows the same format.
 * **Parameters:** Adjust strategy and model parameters in `config.py` (e.g., `FVG_DISPLACEMENT_FACTOR`, `RR_RATIO`, `RSI_WINDOW`).
 * **Model:** The Random Forest model should be retrained if you switch to a different asset or timeframe to ensure its predictions are relevant.

+📄 License

+This project is for educational and research purposes.